-During Q1, and in accordance with Scottish Government Coronavirus guidelines, firefighters adapted their training sessions on these subjects by focussing on their theoretical knowledge on station, and creating innovative simulated practical scenarios within station drill yards.
+During Q2, firefighters completed their training sessions on these subjects by focussing on their theoretical knowledge on station, and creating innovative simulated practical scenarios within station drill yards.
 Our operational crews continually focus on raising their awareness of new and existing associated risks and hazards at these types of incidents, and take necessary and effective action to constantly improve pre-planning arrangements for dealing with these local risks.
 Visits to local high-risk premises include Hospitals, Care Homes, High Rise Buildings, Forth Ports Dundee, Education and Student Accommodation, Industrial, and Large Shopping Centres.